aubreymoore/blog2025/pages/recording-insect-wingbeat-waveforms.md

 * monitoring of agricultural pests, pollinators and biological control agents
 * monitoring flight activity in the vicinity of honeybee hives to include foragers and pests such as hornets and hive beetles
 * measuring the efficacy of mosquito coils and other insect repellents

+## Miscellaneous ideas

+* Might be worthwhile to monitor what astronomers refer to as "solar seeing".
+Here's an [article on a DIY solar seeing monitor](https://www.blackwaterskies.co.uk/2017/06/diy-solar-scintillation-seeing-monitor-sssm/).